jupyterlab/jupyterlab-github/README.md

 ### 3. Enabling and configuring the server extension

 The server extension will be enabled by default on new JupyterLab installations if you installed it with pip.
-If you used Extension Manager in JupyterLab 3.x, please uninstall the extension and install it again with the instructions from point (1).
+If you used Extension Manager in JupyterLab, please uninstall the extension and install it again with the instructions from point (1).

 Confirm that the server extension is installed and enabled with: